rafapolo/celohuobihack/veraefiko/README.md

 #### Team

 Rafael Polo is a 37' Brazilian-Portuguese Computer Scientist from Rio de Janeiro with a Master in Information Systems and a Greek heart, experimenting with artificial and natural languages for the last 20 years.
 Worked as a Fullstack Web2 Developer in Berlin and co-created a Computer Lab in Athens, where volunteered as a teacher to on-the-edge communities for 4 years.
-In 2021 moved to Lisbon, when was graced by a Celo Community Fund to develop the experimental Celo Real provider used on this project.
+In 2021 moved to Lisbon, when was graced by a Celo Community Fund to develop an experimental Fiat to Celo Real cash-in provider.

 While I took a solo flight writing VERAΞFICO, "we" came from the conversations with many amazing people echoing here; We would love to be funded to keep working on this project, while bridging crypto to the masses.